 - At least 15 percent of the parking lot area shall be landscaped.
 Landscaping shall consist primarily of shade trees distributed throughout the parking area. - 2.
-Trees shall be planted so that no parking space is more than 50 feet in any direction from a tree. - Parking lots for new non-residential development shall not be located between buildings and the street.
-On lots less than 200 feet deep, parking may be located behind or beside nonresidential buildings.
+Trees shall be planted so that no parking space is more than 50 feet in any direction from a tree. - 3.
+Parking lots for new mixed-use or non-residential development shall not be located between buildings and the street.
+On lots less than 200 feet deep, parking may be located behind or beside non-residential buildings.22